mshapiro2025/elasticscript/README.md

 The filebeatuser role requires manage_ilm and monitor roles on the cluster and the manage role on the filebeat-* indices.

-The winloguser user requires the winlogbeatuser role, the kibana_admin role, and the ingest_admin role.
+The winloguser user requires the winlogbeatuser role, the kibana_admin role, the superuser role, and the ingest_admin role.

-The filebeatuser role requires the filebeatuser role, the kibana_admin role, and the ingest_admin role.
+The filebeatuser role requires the filebeatuser role, the kibana_admin role, the superuser role, and the ingest_admin role.

 These users MUST be created before running the Winlogbeat and Filebeat scripts, since neither of these services can be started properly without access to Elastic.